BananaAcid/ai-operator/README.md

     - Google: Gemini 3 Flash
         - great understanding, amazing speed, very good results
         - is directly supported by Baio
-        - Con: Free API keys got limited from 200 to 20 requests per key
+        - Con: Free API keys got limited from 200 to 20 requests per key/day
     - AiHorde.net: Qwen3, ...
         - Free for use without an account, faster speed with an account, images, text
         - Free but speed limited API KEY: 0000000000 (10 zeros)